Hey Kids (Start Here)

 “No,” Young growled.

-“And this,” Vala said, gesturing at Young like she was leading a museum tour, “is why you wait until overbearing Air Force personnel leave before you negotiate for a change in strategy.”
+“And this,” Vala gestured at Young like she was leading a museum tour, “is why you wait until overbearing Air Force personnel leave before you initiate a change in strategy.”

 “Noted.”
 Rush tried not to smirk.

-Young got to his feet, pressing a hand to the ache in his back.
-“Watch him” he growled at Vala, pointing at Rush with two fingers.
+Young got to his feet, plucked his cane out of its lean against the wall, then pressed a hand to the ache in his back.
+“Watch him.”
+He looked pointedly at Rush.

-With mock solemnity, she saluted in the dim light.
+With mock solemnity, Vala saluted.
 “Tomorrow, handsome, we’ll do another round with that healing device.”

-He nodded, then limped out of the infirmary in pursuit of an errant archeologist.
+Young nodded, then limped out of the infirmary.

-The night breeze was cool.
-Overhead, unfamiliar stars spread thick across the sky.
+The night breeze was cool, and unfamiliar stars spread thick across the sky.
 Atlantis gleamed, limned with the shine of running water.
 It flowed down towers and along halls and footpaths.

-On a wide silver parapet overlooking the starlit sea, Daniel Jackson sat with his legs crossed, his hands palm up on his knees.
-His chin was tipped to the sky, his eyes were closed, and, as Young approached, he could see the starlight and the city light shining in tear tracks on the man’s face.
+On a wide silver parapet overlooking the sea, Daniel Jackson sat with legs crossed, his hands palm-up on his knees.
+His eyes were closed, his chin tipped to the sky.
+Starlight and city light shone in the tracks of tears that had flowed down his cheeks.

-It was easy to think of Jackson as an eccentric, an academic with a bladed moral compass, a nerd with celestial backing that sometimes leaked through.
+It was easy to peg Jackson as an overworked eccentric, an academic with a bladed moral compass, a nerd with celestial backing that tended to leak through.
 But, as Young watched him sitting on that rail, almost aglow with borrowed light, all he could think of was the man fighting his own grief beneath turning leaves, describing Vala’s dreams of gold hallways, of battles in space, fought at great remove.
-The way he’d looked, newly descended, wearing supernatural khakis beneath a mountain, confused, losing his glow, full of grief and hope, as though something he loved was being stripped away and returned, and all he could feel was the going and coming of it.
+The way he’d looked, newly descended, wearing supernatural khakis beneath a mountain, confused, losing his glow, full of grief and hope, as though something he loved was being stripped and returned while all he could feel was the going and coming of it.

-Quietly, experimentally, Young spoke into the lonely night air.
+Quietly, experimentally, Young spoke into the night air.

 For the span of two heartbeats, a familiar silhouette appeared in his peripheral vision.
 Nick Rush, dressed in black and starlight, sat on the parapet at his shoulder, looking at Jackson.
 Even as Young took him in—strange clothes, stranger eyes, his hair stealing shades of night and streaks of light—he was gone.